nerdymishka/nerdymishka/pwsh/Nmx.Pwsh.Environment/README.md

 ### NMX Variables on Windows

-The windows NMX variables map many of values to `ProgramData` or `LOCALAPPDATA` where appending the application name to the value is important to working how windows intends programs to store their data in an application sub folder.
+The windows NMX variables map many values to `ProgramData` or `LOCALAPPDATA` where appending the application name to the value is important to working how windows intends programs to store their data in an application sub folder.